zhirst/Projects/README.md

 ### Description

 This is a repository where I will be working on various projects.
-Primarily I will be focusing on learning Python as the simplicity and automation.
+Primarily I will be focusing on learning Python for the simplicity and automation.

 ### Project Descriptions
-include how to install and run projects

-## About Me

-link to main page reamde
+<p> <h4>Cylus Clock:</h4> An interface I designed a few months after getting a new puppy.
+During the first semester with him I struggled to keep classes and his needs (food/water/bathroom) at the forefront of my mind.
+To alleviate this problem I created a gui interface using PySimpleGUI.
+This interface showed incrementing time in the three catagories mentioned above.
+One for the last time my puppy had been outside, the last time he ate food, and the last time he had been given water.
+Below each timer was a reset button that would reset the time for each individual clock. </p>